How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

 100 5 67

-The aligned version is immediately easier to scan, making it ideal for documentation, reports, or pasting into code comments.
+The aligned version is much easier to scan, which is nice for documentation, reports, or code comments.

 Input (2×4, space-delimited):